 Packaged terminal air conditioner (PTAC) units are ductless, energy-efficient solutions to long-term comfort when temperatures start to climb during summer.
-These cooling systems are a perfect alternative for homes and businesses that lack central air conditioning because they are space-saving and easy to install.
-But with several brands out there, selecting a suitable model can be quite hectic for most people.
-So, to ease the hassle for you, we've highlighted the four best packaged terminal air conditioners of 2021.
+These hotel style air conditioner and heating systems are a perfect alternative for homes and businesses that lack central air conditioning because they are space-saving and easy to install.
+But with several brands out there, selecting a suitable model can be quite hectic for most people, especially if you don’t know the perks of modern PTAC units.
+To make your search easier and save you time scrolling through PTAC reviews, we've highlighted some of the best PTAC units of 2023 below.

 A well-maintained packaged terminal air conditioner should last for 8-10 years.
 However, the system could last for seven years or less if you ignore taking care of it or ignore doing simple maintenance practices such as cleaning filters.